hassaan4584/Swiftjective-C/_posts/2019-06-07-iOS-13-Notable-UIKit-Additions.md

 Nay, it's much more than that.
 The subtleties are what become difficult about glpyhs - getting them all in the correct weights and sizes, ensuring sure line heights stay in harmony with system fonts or making them big when they should be and small when they shouldn't.

-And, that's only after you've got them all exported out and then tack on the time it takes to maintain them.
+And, that's only after you've got them all exported out and then you've got to tack on the time it takes to maintain them as well.
 But that's pre iOS 13, because a lot of these pain points have been solved:

 ```swift
 // A pencil glyph